z336/blog/src/pages/writing/accessible-spacing-in-footers.md

 }
 ```

 This creates a grid layout that generates columns automatically, based on the content that exists in the HTML.
 As the screen becomes smaller, grid items drop below each other until all of them are stacked vertically.
+No media queries or breakpoints are required for this magic, so I don't have to try to predict when and where the breaks should occur.

 It's an interesting pattern because typically grids are used for more rigid layouts, while [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) might be used when the layout needs to be more fluid or it is less predictable.
 I could probably get the same effect on this site using flexbox, but this works well.